AndrMenezes/unitquantreg/README.md

 #> see '?methods' for accessing help and source code
 ```

-It is also possible to fit the model for several quantiles like `rq`
+It is also possible to fit the model for several quantiles values like
-function from
+`rq` function from
 [**quantreg**](https://cran.r-project.org/web/packages/quantreg/index.html)
 package.